RePRGM/Nimperiments/EvilLsassTwin/README.md

 4. File is deleted after open handle to it is closed
 5. Mapped Data (memory dump) is encrypted and saved to disk *or* sent to server

 This will only occur if the tool is set to use the standard Win32 `MiniDumpWriteDump` API function.
-By default, EvilLsassTwin uses a custom minidump function that will keep the data in memory unless set to save to disk.
+By default, EvilLsassTwin uses a custom minidump function on the process fork that will keep the data in memory unless set to save to disk.
 This allows EvilLsassTwin to keep the dump size to a minimum.

 Requires the `winim` and `ptr_math` modules.
 Several IOCs and opportunities for detection since this simple port was not originally built with stealth in mind.
 However, as noted above, this project _does_ include some stealthy features.